Cimetière De Picpus

 Reign of Terror

 During the French Revolution, the guillotine was set up on a small square abutting the Place de la Nation, then called the Place du Trône Renversé.
-Between 13 June and 28 July 1794, during the height of, but also the final two months of the period known as the Reign of Terror.
-The commune had to solve serious problems on the cemeteries because of the smell.
+This guillotine operated between 13 June and 28 July 1794, during the height of, but also the final two months of the period known as the Reign of Terror.

 The pace of beheading at the Trône Renversé location was rapid.
 As many as 55 people per day were executed.
 Of the 2,639 executions carried out in Paris between April 1793 and July 1794, the six weeks of operation of the Trône guillotine accounted for almost half (1306 executions).